dsikar/BT0417C-configuration/README.md

 BT0417C Configuration
 ==============

+This document describes how to configure the BT0417C module.
+Once it is configured, it may be used in other projects.

 # What is the BT0417C?

 The BT0417C is a Wireless Bluetooth TTL Transceiver Module on one end and RS232 communication at the other.
 That means you can use it to add Bluetooth to any RS232 enabled device such as a microcontroller.